YogurtQQ/Auto-Artix/README.md

 # Auto-Artix
-(personal) Post-install necessary stuff for Artix Linux
+(personal) Post-install configurations for Artix Linux

 ## Personal
 This not only contains a script to install necessary things after installing Artix Linux, but also this: